 As with any psychiatric disorder of childhood the need for diagnosis to be based on multiple informants is supported by our findings which suggested that the combination of parental report, teacher questionnaires and clinician observation gave the most clinically useful picture of the child.
 Our results support the use of semi-structured and structured assessment tools to make clinical diagnoses of RAD.
 We found that there was good reliability in the application of these assessment tools in clinical practice following limited training.
-This reliability was especially good for the eight core RAD questions (see b Combined ADHD = children with a diagnosis of ADHD (whether or not has risk factors).
+This reliability was especially good for the eight core RAD questions (see Appendix A).
+It may be possible that these are the core questions that should be used to make a diagnosis of RAD in clinical practice and this warrants further validation.